abrignoni/iOS-Mobile-Installation-Logs-Parser/README.md

 1) Put the script in the same directory as the extracted mobile_installation.log.* files.
 2) Run the script.
 3) Script will produce a SQLite database named mib.db.
 4) Script will produce two directories named Apps_Historical and Apps_State.
 Apps_Historical contains text files per app with coresponding app entries.
 App_State contains two text files, one for installed apps and another for uninstalled apps.

-In order to run the script again the script generated directories and SQLite db file need
-to be deleted or moved out of the running directory.
+In order to run the script again the script generated directories and SQLite db files need to be deleted or moved out of the running directory.